These are the best AT&T phones you can buy in April 2021: Samsung, Google, Apple, and more!

 The iPhone SE is a rare incursion of Apple into the mid-range market.
 But it’s a weird one at that.
-In many ways it feels more of a “flagship killer” as it was pioneered by OnePlus back in the day: the iPhone SE comes with the very same SoC that powers the iPhone 11 lineup, the Apple A13.
+In many ways it feels more of a “flagship killer” as it was pioneered by OnePlus back in the day.
+The iPhone SE comes with the very same SoC that powers the iPhone 11 lineup, the Apple A13.
 That means you’re getting the same performance as Apple’s last-gen flagship.
 But it also has the same form factor as the iPhone 8, which can probably feel very dated to this day, with thick bezels and an HD display.
-Don’t get me wrong, though: it’s an iPhone 8 with the internals of an iPhone 11, which is awesome, and it’s sure one of the best, if not the best, options within its price point.
+Don’t get me wrong though.
+It’s an iPhone 8 with the internals of an iPhone 11, which is awesome.
+It’s sure one of the best, if not the best, options within its price point.

-Samsung makes amazing phones both in the high end and the low end of the market, and the Galaxy A11 is a testament to what they can do in the low end.
-The Galaxy A11 is hardly a lackluster device, and the Snapdragon 450 that powers it is not the most performant CPU out of the bunch, or maybe even out of its price point.
-But it makes up for it by providing the same Samsung experience and One UI software that comes with the high-end devices and brings it to the low end of the spectrum through One UI Core.
-The result is a device that looks pretty good for its price point with a modern-looking hole-punch display, a triple rear 13MP camera, 64GB of storage, and a beafy 4,500 mAh battery.
+Samsung makes amazing phones both in the high end and the low end of the market, and the Galaxy A12 is a testament to what they can do in the low end.
+The Galaxy A12 follows the trail that last year’s Galaxy A11 left, and while the MediaTek Helio P35 that powers it is not the most performing CPU out of the bunch, or maybe even out of its price point, it makes up for it by providing the same Samsung experience and One UI software that comes with the high-end devices and brings it to the low end of the spectrum..
+The result is a device with understated looks but a decent feature set, including a 48MP quad rear camera and a ginormous 5,000 mAh battery.

 If you’re looking for something that will do the job on a tight budget, this is one of the best AT&T phones you should be considering.